 - What is Logged In Custom Dimension Tracking?

 - User ID Tracking vs. Logged In Custom Dimension Tracking

 What is User ID Tracking in Google Analytics?

-When a user visits your website, Google Analytics tracks them using a Client ID.
-The Client ID is a representation of the unique device of your user as they engage with your content.
+When a user visits your website, Google Analytics tracks them using a randomly generated string of numbers.
+This number a representation of the unique device of your user as they engage with your content.